-Summer is the season for backyard barbecues, picnics, family reunions and lots of other great outdoor activities, but the summer sun can also bring dangers, such as sunstroke and dehydration.
+Summer is the season for backyard barbecues, picnics, family reunions, and many other great outdoor activities, but the summer sun can also bring dangers, such as sunstroke and dehydration.
 As temperatures rise, it’s important for seniors to take extra precautions to stay healthy and happy.
 Check out our top four summer safety tips to help seniors in your life continue to enjoy the summer fun.

-As we age, our thirst sensors become less sensitive, which can be especially dangerous in high heat when we sweat more.
-Seniors should pay close attention to water intake to avoid dehydration.
-Dr. William Greenough, of Johns Hopkins Geriatric Center, says that caregivers should make sure seniors are drinking sweat replacement products (that contain salt and potassium) to replace water they lose during the summer.
+Our thirst sensors become less sensitive as we age, which can be especially dangerous in high heat when we sweat more.
+So seniors should pay close attention to water intake to avoid dehydration.
+Dr. William Greenough of Johns Hopkins Geriatric Center says that caregivers should make sure seniors drink sweat replacement products (containing salt and potassium) to replace the water they lose during the summer.

 Avoid spending too much time when the sun is at its highest in the sky.
 Instead, take your walk in the evening after the sun has started to set.
 Choose early morning to do yard work or tend to your garden.